simp/simp-doc/docs/glossary.rst

    Trivial File Transfer Protocol
       A file transfer protocol generally used for automated transfer of configuration or boot files between machines in a local environment.

+   TOTP
+   Time-based One-Time Password algorithm
+      An algorithm that generates a one-time password, taking uniqueness from the current time.
+It has been adopted by IETF standard RFC 6238.

+      Source: `Wikipedia: Time-based One-time Password algorithm <https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm>`_

    TPM
    Trusted Platform Module